 Yes, you can use more than one provider.
 The Child Care Assistance Program can only authorize one primary and one secondary provider per child.
-You may choose two providers (one primary and one secondary) for each child who receives child care assistance.
+You may choose two providers (one primary and one secondary) for each child.
 A primary child care provider is usually the provider your child uses the most.
 A secondary provider is usually the provider your child uses less often.
 You do not need to select a secondary provider if your child goes to only one provider.
 The program will limit the amount of care authorized with and paid to the secondary provider.

-Legal non-licensed child care providers, commonly referred to as LNL providers, do not count toward the two-provider limit.
+Legal nonlicensed child care providers, commonly referred to as LNL providers, do not count toward the two-provider limit.